“Smells I like:

 You can find almost any product imaginable – electrical appliances, furniture, clothes, mobile phones, computers, books, gym memberships and even airline tickets.

-The Consumer Protection Law does not apply to the sale of products by a private person, but applies only to the contract between a dealer (limited company or authorized dealer) and a private consumer, so there are no “regrets” or the possibility of canceling the purchase and getting the money back, so the goods must be checked carefully before payment.
+The Consumer Protection Law does not apply to the sale of products by a private person, but applies only to the contract between a dealer (limited liability company or authorized dealer) and a private consumer, so there are no “regrets” or the possibility of canceling the purchase and getting the money back, so the goods should be checked carefully before payment.

-There is no price list for the products, the price is determined according to several factors: the price of the same product when it is new, the age of the product, its condition (“as new”, never worn) – and beyond that – how much you are willing to pay.
+There is no price list for the products, the price is determined according to several factors: the price of the same product when it is new, the age of the product, its condition (“like new”, never worn) – and beyond that – how much you are willing to pay.
 If the seller is indeed a private individual and not a trader, there is no problem bargaining.
 The rules for purchasing used products are similar to the rules before going shopping – conduct market research, compare prices and bargain.
 Check the price of similar products advertised online for sale to get general price information.

 Payment – Despite our habit of pulling out a credit card and asking to pay in installments, when buying from a private person you pay in cash.
-Insert the purchase into the expenses section for that month.
+Insert the purchase into the expenses category for that month.

-It is also possible for free: Agora andHand 2– sites allow people to give away their unnecessary items for free, instead of being thrown away or left unused, to other people who are looking for them.
-On the site you can hand over items and request objects that others have posted.
-The responsibility for transporting the object rests with the recipient, so prefer a product from your area of residence, the responsibility for publishing the truth about the condition of the object rests with the advertiser.
-You can find electrical appliances, furniture, clothing, books and media, musical instruments and sporting goods.
+Free is also possible: Agora and Yad 2 are sites that allow people to give away their unnecessary items for free, instead of being thrown away or left unused, to other people who are looking for them.
+On the site you can pass along items and request items that others have posted.
+The responsibility for transporting the items rests with the recipient, so look for products from your area of residence.
+The advertiser is responsible for accurately reflecting the condition of the items.
+You can find electrical appliances, furniture, clothing, books and media, musical instruments, and sporting goods.